Telenko Lab

 IN-SEASON UPDATES AND FEATURED RESEARCH

-Stalk and Ear Rots: The Importance of Identifying Them Now to Help with Harvest Decisions.
+READ MOREStalk and Ear Rots: Identify Them Now to Help with Harvest Decisions.

 READ MORERed Crown Rot of Soybean: What to do if you suspect it is in your field.

-Red crown rot of soybean has become a new concern this season in Indiana after a few localized occurrences have been found this year.
-This disease is caused by the soilborne fungus, Calonectria ilicicola.
-At this point in the field
+Red crown rot of soybean has become a new concern this season in Indiana after a few localized occurrences have been found in previous years (see map, Figure 1A).
+We also have our first reports for 2024.
+This disease is

-Darcy Telenko, Extension Field Crop Pathologist It is important to continue to scout for diseases in both corn and soybeans.
-Recent rains have created favorable environmental conditions for the development of foliar diseases in both crops.
-In our scouting rounds
+It is important to continue to scout for diseases in both corn and soybeans.
+Recent rains following Beryl have created favorable environmental conditions for the development of foliar diseases in both crops.
+In my scouting rounds and samples submitted to

 READ MORE